dataminer-site/dataminer-site.github.io/docs/extensions/full_text_search.md

 ## Usage

-The extension adds two `PRAGMA` statements to DuckDB: one to create, and one to drop an index.
+The extension adds two `PRAGMA` statements to DataMiner: one to create, and one to drop an index.
 Additionally, a scalar macro `stem` is added, which is used internally by the extension.

 ### `PRAGMA create_fts_index`